datagrok-ai/public/help/access/data-connection-test.md

 # Tests: Data Connection

-[Data connection](data-connection.md) defines a way to connect to a particular [Data Source](data-source.md)
+[Data connection](data-connection.md) defines a way to connect to a particular data source.

-Data connection defines a way to connect to a particular data source

 ## Testing scenarios